emre-sahinn/ESP32_SecurityCam/README.md

 ## Goal

-You can identify thieves or make a video about your newly sprouted seed's growth!
+You can identify thieves or make a video about your newly sprouted seed's growth! :seedling:

 ## Reliability

-I tested ESP32CAM to take a photo of my parent's car every second for security reasons and over 20 thousand photos, there are no errors!
+:pushpin: I tested ESP32CAM to take a photo of my parent's car every second for security reasons and over 20 thousand photos, there are no errors!

 <img src="https://user-images.githubusercontent.com/30238276/84045100-1089e700-a9b1-11ea-9295-c160fedb9dcf.png" width="60%" height="60%">